w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 But the problem here is that you can't directly touch this `/error_page`.

-Because the front-end php will check the query path, the path has to contain the string of `korea`.
+Because the front-end php will check the query path, the path has to contain the string of `korea`:

 `if(stripos($res['path'], "korea") === FALSE) die("Error");`